 $211 billion.
-That's how much Americans spent on auto repair and maintenance services in 2026, according to Mordor Intelligence.
-And with IBISWorld counting 303,000+ shops across the country — 71% of them independently owned — you'd think getting their email addresses would be straightforward.
+That's how much Americans will spend on auto repair and maintenance services in 2026, according to Mordor Intelligence.
+And with IBISWorld counting 303,000+ shops across the country β 71% of them independently owned β you'd think getting their email addresses would be straightforward.

-So this guide exists because I got tired of seeing people waste $800 on a stale CSV and call it an auto repair shop email list.
+So this guide exists because I got tired of watching people burn $800 on a stale CSV and call it an auto repair shop email list.
 There are better ways.
 Three of them, actually.
-And one of them gives you access to 392,000+ verified contacts pulled in real time from Google Maps.
+And one gives you access to 394,000+ verified contacts pulled in real time from Google Maps.

-Before we get into it — watch how two entrepreneurs used the same auto repair contact list with completely different results:
+Before we get into it β watch how two entrepreneurs used the same auto repair contact list and got completely different results:

 Video: Why Your Google Maps Emails Don't Get Replies?